smartcontractkit/documentation/docs/Introduction/tutorials/advanced-tutorial.md

 ## 4. How can I use an Oracle Data Service?

 Chainlink has facilitated the launch of several new oracle data services that allow dApps to access rich data from external data sources.
-For instance, you can create a smart contract that checks Google's DNS service to determine if a given domain is owned by a given blockchain address using oracle job found on [Chainlink Market](https://market.link/jobs/bf1a410f-ce93-497d-83ac-e63fed9d83bd), without having to specify the URL inside the contract.
+For instance, you can create a smart contract that checks Google's DNS service to determine if a given domain is owned by a given blockchain address using oracle job without having to specify the URL inside the contract.
+Join the [operator-requests discord channel](https://discord.com/invite/kEneq3Kg) to directly communicate with community node operators.
 A full example on Kovan testnet can be found [here](/docs/dns-ownership-oracle/).

 ## 5. Further Reading